mastrof/MicrobeAgents.jl/docs/src/introduction.md

 The typical workflow to run a simulation in MicrobeAgents.jl goes as follows:
 1. Define the size and properties of the space in which the microbes will move.
 2. Choose an appropriate microbe type to represent the desired behavior, or define a new one.
-3. Initialize an `AgentBasedModel` object with the desired space, microbe type, integration time step, and any extra property needed for the simulation.
+3. Initialize an `AgentBasedModel` object with the desired space, microbe type, integration timestep, and any extra property needed for the simulation.
-4. Populated the ABM with microbe instances.
+4. Populate the ABM with microbe instances.
 5. Choose the observables to collect during production and run the model.

 MicrobeAgents.jl re-exports and extends various function from Agents.jl in order to work